 Electric Fly Trap or Light Traps

-Electric fly traps are a more modern take on a regular fly trap.
-These fly traps lure flies using light.
-Then, when the flies take the bait and get close to the machine, they are either electrocuted or trapped based on the type of electric fly trap you have installed.
+Electric fly traps are a more modern take on a regular fly trap indoor.
+These indoor fly catcher lure flies using light.
+Then, when the flies take the bait and get close to the machine, they are either electrocuted or trapped based on the type of electric house fly trap you have installed.

 The EnviroBug Commercial-Grade Fly and Insect Traps

 The EnviroBug electronically operated traps are wall mounted and use a combination of LED UV Light and discrete hidden glue board inserts to lure and trap flies and other flying insects on sticky glue board which can be regularly replaced.
 To clean our insect traps, simply switch off the unit, remove the magnetically held cover, and replace the glue board.
 Place the cover back on and switched the trap on.

 EnviroBug fly and insect traps are the best fly traps - commercially appropriate and are installed in many IGA stores, delis, restaurants, cafes, coffee shops, food and beverage kitchens and outlets.
 They are reliable, efficient and cost effective - best indoor fly trap Australia has!

 Flies come with health hazards, so it is important to manage fly infestations inside and outside your house.
 Some preventive measures you can take include keeping your house clean, getting rid of food waste and covering rubbish.
 However, when the infestation are too much, or you’re in a commercial environment, fly traps are an efficient way to eliminate flies in your house.